abd129-0/MonAssignment/README.md

    ![image](https://github.com/abd129-0/MondayAssignment/assets/75143506/29b7c9c4-d250-4cd3-8b17-3245b1c706c2)

 ### Parameters

 - **URL**: The endpoint URL for the NASA image API.
 - **Search Parameters**: The script searches for assets related to "Ilan Ramon" using the 'q' parameter.
 - **Output File**: The script saves the filtered results to a CSV file named `output.csv`.

 ### Dependencies

 - `requests`: Used for sending HTTP requests and handling responses.
 - `csv`: Used for reading and writing CSV files.
+- `configparser`: Used for parsing configuration files.
+- `os`: Provides a portable way to use operating system-dependent functionality.

 ## Q2 : EC2 & RDS pricing in AWS enviroment
 - Q2AWSpricing.pdf file provides guidance on optimizing costs for AWS EC2 and RDS instances by understanding the factors influencing pricing and implementing strategies to reduce and optimize costs.